Italy minister says original deal over Fincantieri still valid

-ROME Italy considers the original agreement Fincantieri (FCT.MI) struck with France for the purchase of shipyard STX France still valid, Industry Minister Carlo Calenda said on Thursday.
+ROME (Reuters) - Italy considers the original agreement Fincantieri (FCT.MI) struck with France for the purchase of shipyard STX France still valid, Industry Minister Carlo Calenda said on Thursday.

 French President Emanuel Macron said last week he wanted to review the terms of the preliminary agreement, struck by his predecessor, for the Italian group to acquire a two-thirds stake in STX France.